bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 </table>

-Overall, of the 86,028 STRs that could be validated against T2T, 84,183 (97.9%) passed this validation, underscoring the accuracy and relevance of this truth set.
+Overall, of the 86,028 STRs that could be validated <sup>‡</sup> against T2T, 84,183 (97.9%) passed this validation, underscoring the accuracy and relevance of this truth set.

+‡ *NOTE*: STR contractions that failed hg38 ⇒ T2T liftover due to an  “IndelStraddlesMultipleIntevals” error were included in the truth set without these validation steps as I consider this to be a technical issue with liftover rather than a problem with the variant itself.
+This applies to 60,590 (77%) of STR contractions.

 ---
 ### Results: